Where the current time is:

 Cala Millor beach is a vast 2 kilometres of beautiful golden sand.

-Cala Millor shops, restaurants, cafes and bars are accessible from the beach.
+The shops and cafes are mainly accessible from the beach.

 Lifeguards are on duty at various points.

-There are Sunbeds, Parasols, Pedalos.
-Also various Watersports are available.
+There are Sunbeds, Parasols, Pedalos etc. Various Watersports are available.

-The beach can be very busy in Summer! and slopes gently into the sea therefore ideal for children.
+Beach slopes gently into sea therefore ideal for children.
+Wheelchair accessible.

 Sa Coma Beach